Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Introduction

-In this work, we introduce the quantum HEOM algorithm (qHEOM) by implementing the numerically exact HEOM approach with the dilation method to simulate non-Markovian dynamics in open quantum systems.
+In this work, we implement the numerically exact HEOM approach with the dilation method to simulate non-Markovian open quantum system dynamics on quantum computers.
+In what follows, we will refer to this implementation as qHEOM.
 We illustrate the capabilities of the qHEOM algorithm on IBM quantum computers as applied to simulations of charge transfer dynamics in a solvated molecular triad \cite{tong20} and electronic energy transfer dynamics in the FMO complex.
-Additionally, we assess the applicability of the commonly used Lindblad equation derived from the microscopic Hamiltonians of the model systems of interest.
-By comparing the results obtained by integrating the Lindblad equation with those obtained from the qHEOM method, we illustrate the limitations of the Lindblad equation across the parameter regimes relevant to electronic charge and energy transfer processes.
+Additionally, we evaluate the applicability of the time-convolutionless (TCL) Redfield equation with the rotating wave approximation (RWA), which serves as the quantum master equation in the Lindblad form for the model systems under consideration.
+By comparing the results obtained by integrating the TCL-Redfield equation with the RWA with those obtained from the qHEOM method, we illustrate the limitations of the TCL-Redfield equation across the parameter regimes relevant to electronic charge and energy transfer processes.

 Our qHEOM method belongs to the family of recently proposed quantum algorithms for non-Markovian evolution.~\cite{sweke16,head-marsden21,wang23,walters24,seneviratne24,li24} Using the Sz.-Nagy dilation theorem,~\cite{levy14} Wang \emph{et al.} \cite{wang23} dilated the propagator obtained from the GQME.
 Walters \emph{et al.} \cite{walters24} constructed the propagator time series that spans a memory time using the path integral approach, and dilated it into unitary gates.
 Seneviratne \emph{et al.} \cite{seneviratne24} used dilation based on singular value decomposition\cite{schlimgen22} (SVD dilation) to dilate the Kraus operators that are calculated through path integral.
 Li \emph{et al.}\cite{li24} presented a quantum algorithm based on the linear combination of unitaries (LCU) approach~\cite{schlimgen22b} to implement the numerically exact dissipaton-embedded quantum master equation in second quantization (DQME-SQ).